magic/glyphs/README.md

   cssDir: '',          // sub directory to write css files to.
   jsDir: '',           // sub directory to write js files to.
   minimal: false,      // only output minimal files, no preview, no js.
+  noCss: false,        // do not generate css file
+  noMagicCss: false,   // do not generate magicCss.mjs file
+  noJs: false,         // do not generate javascript file
+  noPreview: false,    // do not generate preview
+  noModules: false,    // do not generate @magic-module file

   // default options for svg <> font generators
   ascent: undefined,